 Apple has removed two of China’s most widely used gay dating apps, Blued and Finka, from its App Store on the orders of the Cyberspace Administration of China (CAC).

-An expert on gender culture in Asia, TUVA LGBT researcher Ngoc Hiep Nguyen believes the removal is part of a process that has been going on for years in China to narrow the space for the LGBT community in both culture and law.
+An expert on gender culture in Asia, TUVA LGBT researcher Ngoc Hiep Nguyen believed the removal was part of a process that has been going on for years in China to narrow the space for the LGBT community in both culture and law.

 In 2020, Blued’s parent company acquired Finka, which continued to operate as a separate, complementary app.